 Sometimes with a change of place and weather, your skin might break into an episode of rash or acne reacting to the heat and humidity (3).
 Often, dry and cold places might aggravate conditions like eczema and skin allergies and might lead to itching, scratching, and scabs later on.

 While you might have the urge to get rid of a scab as soon as you find one, you must be careful about not picking on or touching one repeatedly as that might slow down the healing process and lead to infections and scarring instead.
 Further in this article, let’s see how you can get rid of scabs on face in a better way.

 - Let The Scab Remain Untouched

 The best way to get rid of a scab is to just let it run its course.
 While a scab heals, it tends to get itchy and uncomfortable (4).
 Still, you should try and avoid touching it as it would otherwise hamper the healing process.
-Repeated picking on the scab might aggravate the wound and lead to unnecessary infections.
+Repeated picking on the scab might aggravate the wound and lead to unnecessary infections and potentially even worsen the scab.
 Just airing the scab and giving it some time to fall off on its own would help get rid of it easier.

 - Moisturize Well

 A scab on the face, just like anywhere else, tends to dry up and become itchy.
 Keeping it well moisturized would reduce any discomfort and help it blend back into the skin faster.
 While you can use some natural oils with antibacterial properties or any non-comedogenic moisturizer, petroleum jelly is very effective for the same (5).